oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 ### User Experience

+The following section goes through the user flows associated with the feature.

 #### Geo-Replication Sessions

 A new sub tab **Geo-Replication** will be added to the **Volumes** main tab in oVirt webadmin UI which will list all the geo-replication sessions for the selected volume.
 Geo-Replication Sessions subtab also provides actions for